slz2003/RFCScope-/Errata_filtering/Result_manual/9830-5/packetizer_raw_output.md

 Update the definition of the Segment List sub-TLV length field to include the RESERVED octet in the count or adjust the encoding to align with RFC 9012 semantics.

-**Severity:** High
-  *Basis:* This off-by-one error can lead to misalignment in sub-TLV parsing and subsequent interpretation errors, resulting in route withdrawal and interoperability failures.

-**Confidence:** High

-**Experts mentioning this issue:**

-- QuantitativeExpert: Issue-1

 ---